sketch-hq/SketchAPI/examples/resources/README.md

 # Resources

-An example plugin which contains embedded resource files.
+This is a simple example, which illustrates how to bundle resource files along with your Plugin, and access them from your code.
 Note the `skpm.assets` field in the [package.json](https://github.com/BohemianCoding/SketchAPI/tree/develop/examples/resources/package.json) which is telling `skpm` to bundle all the files in the ["assets" folder](https://github.com/BohemianCoding/SketchAPI/tree/develop/examples/resources/assets) into the plugin.

 _This plugin was created using `skpm`.
 For a detailed explanation on how things work, checkout the [skpm Readme](https://github.com/skpm/skpm/blob/master/README.md)._